 To inspect the source files involved, both before and after patching, use the "ebuild" utility.
-For example, to see the source files for "foo/bar-1.2.3" before any patching run this inside chroot, use a command like the following (examples for the host, x86-mario, and tegra2_kaen, respectively):
+For example, to see the source files for "foo/bar-1.2.3" before any patching run this inside chroot, use a command like the following examples:

 The above will unpack source files and tell you where they are.
 You can inspect them to verify whether the source file(s) the patch touches have changed between versions.
 To see what the source files look like after patching, use the same commands as above but replace "unpack" with "prepare".
 Also, make sure your newly patched version is the version being picked up by the build system by running "equery which" inside chroot: